Scopsula/Labyrinth/README.md

 Currently Linux only.

 Building on Linux:
-- Depenencies: illwill
 - build.sh will create the required directories and compile everything needed

-Keyboard Repeat may help for quicker movement:
-- Tested with a repeat delay of 300ms & repeat rate of 50ms

 Suggested Values for Level Iterations/Size:
 - 300 to 500 for small monitors (laptops) and short completion times